 Veterans will then work on task work with the dogs.
 Task work is individualized for each Veteran.
 When the dog learns how to read, the Veterans cues when they are anxious, depressed, afraid, or having nightmares.
 Movement such as tapping of the foot, scratching hands or face, swaying or pacing, and moving while sleeping.
 These are some cues the dog can see and alert the Veteran they are ok or wake them up.

-The generosity of grants and support donations funds our program.
-If you would like to support our program please click below.
+If you would like to support our program, please click below.

 Clear Path for Veterans New England